-by Commissioner Hardin, motion seconded Vice A was made by Mayor Burrie. that the Ordinance be APPROVED FIRST READING.
+made bv Commissioner Hardin. seconded Vice A motion was bv the APPROVED Ordinance FIRST Mayor Burrie, that be READING.
 The motion carried by the following vote:

 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF 28.
-19-37 POMPANO BEACH.
-FLORIDA, WAIVING FORMAL COMPETITIVE URGENT CIRCUMSTANCES AND AWARDING A BIDS DUE TO CONTRACT YOUNGOUIST BROTHERS, INC. TO CONSTRUCT TO CLASS Ι DEEP INJECTION WELL: APPROVING A AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE AN AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND YOUNGQUIST BROTHERS, INC.; PROVIDING AN EFFECTIVE DATE.
+19-37 POMPANO BEACH, FLORIDA, WAIVING FORMAL COMPETITIVE BIDS DUE TO URGENT CIRCUMSTANCES AND AWARDING Α CONTRACT TO YOUNGQUIST BROTHERS, INC. TO CONSTRUCT CLASS Ι DEEP INJECTION WELL; APPROVING Α AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE AN AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND INC.; YOUNGQUIST BROTHERS, PROVIDING AN EFFECTIVE DATE.